-General and Administrative %
+General and Administrative Year Ended

 June 30, Change

-2013 2012
+2014 2013

-General and administrative \$ 66,624 \$ 50,119 33%
+General and administrative \$ 53,312 \$ 66,624 (20)%

-Percentage of total revenue 6% 5%
+Percentage of total revenue 5% 1 6%

 General and administrative costs included all expenses related to finance, legal, human resources, plus all administrative costs.

-General and administrative expenses increased compared to the prior year due mainly to \$12,475 of expenses, net of \$2,390 insurance recoveries received, related to the impact of widespread flooding caused by Hurricane Sandy on our Lyndhurst, New Jersey item processing center.
+General and administrative expenses in the current year includes \$2,900 in the second quarter for insurance recoveries of costs related to the impact of Hurricane Sandy flooding on our Lyndhurst, New Jersey item processing center, whereas the prior year (mostly the second quarter) includes \$12,436 of expenses related to the same event.
+General and administrative expenses, excluding the Lyndhurst expenses and subsequent insurance recoveries, increased slightly year-over-year due to additional headcount and related salaries.

-Veen Ended
+Year Ended